-Ascension St. Vincent is expanding its cancer care center on its West 86th Street campus to install a new piece of equipment that will treat patients who need radiation therapy as part of their treatment.
+Ascension St. Vincent is expanding its cancer care center on its West 86th Street campus to install a new piece of equipment that will treat patients who need radiation therapy.

 The Indianapolis-based health system said it plans to expand its cancer care building by about 3,700 square feet to make room for a third medical linear accelerator.
 The technology delivers high-energy waves or particles to destroy cancer cells.
 The expansion does not include any new treatment areas.